Human in the loop

 What changed

-Why trust does not end the story
+Why trust alone doesn’t end the story

 The real transition

-In that model, machines handle routine execution inside clear constraints.
+Machines handle routine execution inside clear constraints.
 Humans focus on decisions that require context, ethics, tradeoff reasoning, and responsibility for outcomes.

 What shipping at inference speed should mean

 Human-in-the-loop as a mandatory step on every change is likely temporary.
 Human leadership is not.
-As systems become better at execution, the human role becomes less procedural and more constitutional: setting the rules, handling exceptions, and protecting meaning while the machinery moves at high speed.
+As systems get better at execution, the human role becomes less procedural and more constitutional: setting the rules, handling exceptions, and protecting meaning while the machinery moves at high speed.